jaredhanson11/Customizable-Flashcard-Quiz/README.md

 # Customizable-Flashcard-Quiz
-Using a correctly formatted text file, flashcardQuiz.py runs a program simulating quizzing yourself with flashcards.
+Using a correctly formatted text file, flashcardQuiz.py runs a program that simulates quizzing yourself with flashcards.